tanabe/ToggleCase-vim/README.md

 ##Known issues
-* is same word in same line, all words will be toggle.
+* if same word in same line, all words will be toggle.